Mohammad1745/cachifyjs/README.md

 ## Change Log (v2.3)

+- Version `2.3.10` (2023-07-15)

+    - Dependency version update: cachify@2.3.10 requires axios@1.4.0.

 - Version `2.3.9` (2023-06-30)

-  - The skip api call feature has been updated to check previous api call timestamp and determine the skip functionality.
+    - Skip Api Call: The skip api call feature has been updated to check previous api call timestamp and determine the skip functionality.

 - Version `2.3.8` (2023-06-28)

     - Skip Api Call: The `skipApiCallFor` property inside `postSync` property of `cacheConfig` for function `cachify()` allows us to skip api calls.
 If any api call is made too frequently and we want to reduce the call, we may use this configuration.

 - Version `2.3.7` (2023-06-19)

     - Fixed the issue: Not calling api if data is cached even if `postsync` is enabled.

 <p id="dependencies"></p>

 ## Dependencies

 [Axios](https://www.npmjs.com/package/axios), [Crypto-JS](https://www.npmjs.com/package/crypto-js)

 <p id="conclusion"></p>

 ## Conclusion

 CachifyJS is a simple yet powerful tool that can help you optimize your frontend application's performance by reducing the number of API requests.
 By caching API responses in the browser's local storage,